 Written by Jody Segrave-Daly, MS, RN, IBCLC

-Babies can go into a very deep, recovery sleep period after the first 2 hours from birth.
+Babies go into a very deep recovery sleep period after the first 2 hours from birth.
 This period can range from 8-12 hours after birth and is often a time that babies may not wake up on their own to feed every 2-3 hours.
-Babies often need gentle encouragement from their parents to wake them up for feeding sessions.
-Some babies will nurse for 5 minutes or suckle on a bottle for 5 minutes or less and fall back asleep.
-It’s well known that babies are fasting during this time and if they have enough caloric reserves, they may tolerate this fasting period without complications.
-Nursery nurses are quite skilled in performing clinical assessments of babies to ensure they are stable.
-They are looking for signs of hypoglycemia or low blood sugar levels, jaundice and other abnormal clinical markers.
-Ten percent of healthy, full-term exclusively breastfed newborns develop hypoglycemia in the first days of life and may require specialized care until they are stable.
-All babies are transitioning from intrauterine to extra-uterine life and need skilled observation from the nurse while they are bonding with their parents in their room.
+Babies often need encouragement from their parents to wake them up for feeding sessions.
+Some babies are so sleepy that they will nurse for 5 minutes or suckle on a bottle for 5 minutes or less and fall back asleep.
+It’s well known that babies fast during this time, and if they have enough caloric reserves, they may tolerate this fasting period without complications.

 What does the newborn feeding pattern look like?

-Breastfeeding: Every 2-3 hours a baby will nurse for at least 15 minutes on each breast and burp.
-Parents can change the baby’s diaper and then cuddle while the baby is falling back asleep.
+Breastfeeding: Every 2-3 hours, a baby will nurse for at least 15 minutes on each breast.
 Breastfeeding every 2-3 hours also stimulates the milk-making hormone cascade, which brings in a mother’s full milk supply in 2-3 days.
+If your sleepy baby is not nursing effectively, self-expression of colostrum or pumping is necessary.
+Supplementing is also necessary because drops of colostrum are not enough to sustain your baby’s hunger and thirst.
 Make sure to check our resources on breastfeeding latch and safe positioning while breastfeeding.
+To learn how to supplement your baby, click here.

 Bottle and formula feeding: Sometimes, bottle feeding will take about half as much time as breastfeeding, but similar feeding patterns occur because of the same caloric needs and the same infant stomach size, which is roughly 20 mLs.